 Domestic violence and abuse

-Domestic violence is controlling, coercive or threatening behaviour, violence or abuse between people aged over 16.
+Domestic violence is controlling, coercive or threatening behaviour, violence or abuse between partners or family members aged over 16.
 It doesn't matter what your gender or sexuality is.

 - emotional abuse.